saeedghsh/Place-Categorization-2D/README.md

 - This repository only contains the core method for place categorization, not the full method from the paper above.
   For instance:
 	* It is not adaptive to environment types, and paramters must be set according to input maps (e.g. resolution).
-	For a better performance, one need to tweak parameters of the clustering algorithm, manually (or adaptively).
+	For a better performance, one need to tweak parameters of the clustering algorithm manually (or adaptively).
 	* The decomposition of the 2D plane from the abovementioned paper ("Semi-supervised ...") is carried out by the [arrangement](https://github.com/saeedghsh/arrangement) package.

 To be documented soon